-All street performers and buskers must obtain a Market busking permit.
+All street performers and buskers must obtain a Pike Place Market busking permit.
 Learn more by visiting our Become a Market Busker page.

-Job openings at Pike Place Market Preservation and Development Authority are listed on our Careers page.
+Our careers page lists job openings at Pike Place Market Preservation and Development Authority.
 If you would like to work at any of our 500+ independent businesses, please reach out to those businesses specifically.

 While personal photography is allowed and encouraged, please refrain from using tripods or other photography equipment.
 For distributional or commercial photography, please submit an application for a permit.

 Due to public safety concerns and liabilities, hobbyist and commercial drone use within the Pike Place Market Historic District, specifically, the launching, landing, or operation of UAS on the private property operated by the Pike Place Market PDA is strictly prohibited without prior, written authorization from the Pike Place Market PDA and the City of Seattle.
 This includes but is not limited to the following commercial filming use of UAS:

 - The UAS is taking off or landing on City-owned property (streets, sidewalks, and parks)